cmuparlay/parlayhash/README.md

 - [include/hash_nogrow/unordered_map.h](include/hash_nogrow/unordered_map.h) : Does not support growing the number of buckets.
 It can grow arbitrarily large but each buckets will become large and the table will be slow.
 The number of buckets is specified when the table is constructed.

 - [include/hash_grow/unordered_map.h](include/hash_grow/unordered_map.h) : Supports growable hash tables.
 The number of buckets increase by a constant factor when any bucket gets too large.
-The copying is done incrementally by each update, allowing for a mostly lock-free implementation (allocation of new arrays is necessarily not lock-free since it must go through the operating system).
+The copying is done incrementally by each update, allowing for a mostly lock-free implementation.
+Queries (finds) are still wait-free, but updates can take a fine-grained lock (on a block of buckets) when the table is growing.
+Also allocation of a new **uninitialized array** for the buckets at the start of a grow cycle takes a lock to avoid multiple allocations, and since the allocator will most likely take a lock anyway for large arrays.

 There is a `USE_LOCKS` flag at the start of each file that is commented out by default.
 If un-commented, then the implementation will use locks.
-If using locks the function passed to `upsert` will be run in isolation (i.e., mutually exclusive of any other invocation of the function by an upsert on the same key).
+If using locks, the function passed to `upsert` will be run in isolation (i.e., mutually exclusive of any other invocation of the function by an upsert on the same key) and just once.
+With the lock-free version the function could be run multiple times concurrently, although the value of only one will be used.

 **Implementation**: Each bucket points to a structure (Node) containing an array of entries.
 Nodes come in varying sizes and on